-We might wonder “What is wrong with me that I can’t figure out my story?” and our brains give us an answer.
-It tells us that we are undereducated, or overeducated, or maybe that our happy upbringing has not prepared us for the artist’s angst-ridden existence.
+We might wonder “What is wrong with me that I can’t figure out my story?” and our brains come up with answers.
+We are undereducated, or overeducated, we’re too broken, or maybe that our happy upbringing has not prepared us for the artist’s angst-ridden existence.
 And then, our brain takes over and we approach our story as an intellectual exercise, cutting ourselves off from the wellspring of our imagination.
 We become lost in a way of thinking that is counter-productive.
 For some people this can go on for years.
 It becomes their reality as they start to wonder if they are cut out to be artists, despite their longing.
 This is a frustrating predicament.

 To master storytelling, we must ask the right questions.

 The stakes are low because we are just testing the waters to discover if our idea is seaworthy.
-And then we start to ask more specific questions, like “What does my hero want?
-What does she need?
-What is the dilemma at the heart of my story?
+And then we start to ask more specific questions, like “What does my protagonist want?
+What do they need?
+How can I find the dilemma at the heart of my story?
 What is the dramatic question?
 What is the inciting incident?”
 Etc. And as we do this, the stakes get higher.
 We become invested, and the challenge becomes to remain in our rightful place of “not knowing,” of staying curious.
 The temptation is to want to take the reins and control the process, but this is a mistake.

 Does this mean we don’t get frustrated?
 Of course not.
 Being “in the zone” is not something we can call up on demand.
 It seems that this process demands that we not see ourselves as objects.
 We can’t treat ourselves as story robots.
 We have to cut ourselves some slack.

 In the end we are all seeking to accomplish the same thing: to satisfy a dramatic question in a specific and compelling way.
-The plot points are all connected to our hero’s driving want.
+The plot points are all connected to our protagonist’s driving want.

 Through asking the structure questions and remaining curious, we are led to a more specific understanding of our story.